How to File a Jobsite Accident Report and Protect Your Work Injury Case

 Some of the more common hazards that result in injury are the result of scaffolding, ladders and stairways, cranes, forklifts, improper hazard communication, and lack of personal protective equipment.

-Many of these injuries occur as a result of negligence on the part of the employer to provide adequate training or to implement safety measures required under law.
+Many of these injuries occur as a result of negligence on the part of the employer to provide adequate training or to implement safety measures required under the law.
 Meaning that many accidents are not the fault of the victim.

 Your Rights as an Employee